 Salus University continuously updates its COVID-19 guidelines to inform and assist the University community.

-Figures represent those individuals who, due to an inability to successfully complete the campus access screening process, sought private COVID-19 testing.
-Because of the continued unavailability of a reliable and affordable daily testing alternative for our entire community, we continue to rely on self-reporting of symptoms and/or potential exposure through our campus access screening process to keep our community safe.
+Self-Reported Testing figures represent those individuals who, due to an inability to successfully complete the campus access screening process, sought private COVID-19 testing.
 Isolation, self-quarantining and private COVID-19 testing is utilized to clear infected (actual or probable) individuals for a return to campus.

 Summary of Update History

 Salus Safety Strategy updated for CDC's revised Close Contact definition

 Protocols extended for balance of the summer semester and updated to include on-campus printing

 Yellow Phase operations

 Essential personnel screening and protocol